 When it comes to beating drug addiction, there are many options available.
 However, there is a method that has worked for millions of addicts around the world, and it is the 12-step program.

 How did this begin?

-In 1935, two alcoholics who were struggling to stay sober came together to create the 12 step program as a way to help each other.
+In 1935, two alcoholics who were struggling to stay sober came together to create the 12-step program as a way to help each other.
 Since then, the group known as AA has grown and helped millions of people around the world.
-As people realised how useful the program was for helping alcohol addiction, it was transferred and used by other groups to help with other forms of addictions.
+As people realized how useful the program was for helping alcohol addiction, it was transferred and used by other groups to help with other forms of addiction.
 Alcoholics Anonymous and Narcotics Anonymous are two of the biggest groups in the world to help people with their addictions.